jessvanos/ab-net-zero-grid-model/README.md

 ### <ins>Scenario_Compare

 Contains packages and code to compare R files between scenarios.
+Requires same file set up as Database_Loading to save results.
+Includes options to combine files into single excel and .r format and compare files using plots.

 ##### *Scenario_Compare Special Notes:*

 -   *Make sure the R project file (ab-net-zero-grid-model) is open first or "here" commands will not function.*
+-   *The function "AnnualDataR" must be run before combining files.
+This function creates .r data that will be combined and referenced.*
 -   *Before running, create a folder called "Data Files"  in the project directory and add two sub-folders called "Result Files" and "Scenario Compare".*
     -   *This folder is referenced in the .gitignore file*

 ### <ins>AESO_TradeAnalysis

 Script imports data and analyses intertie behavior.
 Also looks at link capabilities over selected time periods.
+One-off code.

 ##### *AESO_TradeAnalysis Special Notes:*